lwj981024/lwj981024.github.io/index.md

 ## Hi!

 Hey what's up.
 My name is Weijia Luo and welcome to my GitHub Pages.
+I am a crazy fan of cheese chicken burgers.

 I am studying for master degree in Electric Engineering Department in Hanyang University.